 The adopted Local Plan seeks at least 30% of the number of net new dwellings provided are in the form of subsidised affordable housing developments on sites involving 15 or more net new dwellings or sites of 0.5 ha or larger.
-The emerging Local Plan will set an updated policy based on the SHMA (available weblink).
+The emerging Local Plan will set an updated policy based on the SHMA (available www.farnham.gov.uk/shapefarnham).